storacha/specs/w3-session.md

 # Introduction

-An [account] abstraction provides a convenient way to share capabilities without having to prearrange key exchange.
-Delegation to an [account] is represented with pretty standard [UCAN], however delegation from an [account] requires use of [DKIM signatures].
-To generate such signature user needs to send an email with special subject line, which is unusual and may prove to not to work well for many users.
+An abstraction of an [account] provides a convenient method for sharing capabilities without the need to prearrange key exchange.
+While delegation to an [account] is represented with a standard [UCAN], delegation from an [account] requires the use of [DKIM signature].
+However, generating such signatures requires users to send an email with a special subject line, which may not work well for many users.

-We propose another method for delegating capabilities from the [account] that uses well known email based authorization flow instead, which could be used instead of [DKIM Signatures] or in conjunction with it.

-In this document we propose a protocol through which user [agent] (identified by [`did:key`] identifier) could request set of desired capabilities from memorable [`did:mailto`] identifier through an intermediary facilitating out-of-bound user authorization.
-We also specify how **special** `./update` capability may be utilized by supporting agents for establishing authorization sessions.
+To address this, we propose an alternative method for delegating capabilities from the [account] that uses a well-known email-based authorization flow that can be used alongside or instead of [DKIM signature].
+In this document, we propose a protocol through which a user [agent] _(identified by a [`did:key`] identifier)_ can request a set of desired capabilities from a memorable [`did:mailto`] identifier through an intermediary that facilitates out-of-band user authorization.
+We also specify how the special `ucan/attest` capability can be utilized by supporting agents to establish authorization session.

-> ℹ️ This specification focuses on [`did:mailto`] identifiers, however approach is valid and can be extended to various other identifiers.
+> ℹ️ Note that while this specification focuses on [`did:mailto`] identifiers, this approach is valid and can be extended to various other identifiers.

 # Terminology